iStock

 Despite this progress, barriers to voting persist.
 Current disparities between the right to vote and the ability to vote result in many people who have the constitutional right to vote still facing major obstacles to voting.
 Various voter suppression tactics have prevented people from voting.
 Voter suppression refers to state laws that have been enacted that restrict voting and highlight discriminatory practices against marginalized people.

-These strategies include: (1) voter ID laws that require voter ID, proof of citizenship and/or photo ID to vote, (2) voter registration restrictions which makes voter registration more difficult including limiting the time span in which you can register to vote and restricting early in-person voting, (3) voter purging which involves election officials removing voters’ registrations for a variety of reasons and not informing those voters, (4) felony disenfranchisement whereby many people who have been convicted of felonies lose their right to vote permanently; these laws differ from state to state.
+These strategies include: (1) voter ID laws that require voter ID, proof of citizenship and/or photo ID to vote, (2) voter registration restrictions which makes voter registration more difficult including limiting the time span in which you can register to vote and restricting early in-person voting, (3) voter purging which involves election officials removing voters’ registrations for a variety of reasons and not informing those voters, (4) felony disenfranchisement whereby many people who have been convicted of felonies lose their right to vote permanently; and (5) gerrymandering which is the redrawing of district lines to reallocate representation in Congress and state legislatures, often conducted in an attempt to control election outcomes.
+These laws differ from state to state.
 All of these laws disenfranchise (i.e., deprive people of their right to vote) eligible voters and disproportionately affect people of color, elderly people, young voters and those who live in poverty.

 Age